-Once a project has been identified as a Type I project, existing noise levels will either be measured (for new location) or modeled (for existing alignments), and computer models will be created to determine future noise levels based on projected traffic volumes.
+Once a project has been identified as a Type I project (see Section 3., page 6), existing noise levels will either be measured (for new location) or modeled (for existing alignments), and computer models will be created to determine future noise levels based on projected traffic volumes.
 If these noise levels exceed certain thresholds, the impacted site(s) will be studied further for analysis of noise abatement alternatives.